 We decided to take the short drive to Austin from Dallas last weekend.
 We didn’t quite know what to expect from our capital city, being new to Texas and all.
-We had a really fun time exploring.
+There was a lot to explore and we had a great time!

 Here is a list of our favorite things in Austin: